-- Policy 2.4.3.1 The developer should conduct additional environmental assessment at the subdivision stage to determine the specific extent of negative environmental impact within the Plan area. - Policy 2.4.3.2 The developer shall prepare a Remediation Plan at the subdivision stage to ensure the impacted soils within the Plan area are appropriately mitigated, to the satisfaction of the County.
+POLICIES Policy 2.4.3.1 The developer shall conduct additional Environmental Assessment at the subdivision stage to determine the specific extent of negative environmental impact within the Plan area.
+Policy 2.4.3.2 The developer shall prepare a Remediation Plan at the subdivision stage to ensure the impacted soils within the Plan area are appropriately mitigated by the developer, to the satisfaction of the County.